Bad takes #2. Evolution by “mutation pressure”

 citing works of Darwin, Morgan, Dover, Nei, Cavalier-Smith, and Stoltzfus and Yampolsky.

 In a more complex scenario, there are other possibilities.
 For instance, given diploid inheritance we could consider a process of biased gene conversion by which A1A2 genotypes are converted into A2A2.
 Suppose that A2 is recessive so that A1A1 and A1A2 have phenotype P1, and A2A2 has P2.
 In this scenario, biased gene conversion can transform a predominantly P1 population into a P2 population.
-Dover’s ideas about molecular drive combine the cumulative effects of conversion and replacement.
+Dover’s ideas about molecular drive combine effects of conversion and replacement.

 One of the minor theories in Darwin’s Origin of Species is the mass transformation of individuals by direct effects of the environment.
 This idea was not unique to Darwin, but simply reflected 19th-century thinking by which heredity is (in effect) mediated by responsive memory-fluids that circulate in the body: after collecting bodily experiences, the memory-fluids gather in the gametes, and during reproduction, they blend, passing on a blended version of inheritance plus experience.
 Given this view, it was natural to suppose that, when animals or plants encounter a new environment, this results in a hereditary transformation by the cumulative effect of many environment-induced conversions.